 Designed and sold as an “internet appliance” in 1999, these were soon embraced by the hacker crowd as a cheap all in one flat panel PC (at the time flat panels were still quite expensive).
-Other than some custom software and BIOS, these were essentially full x86 PCs with a small DiskOnChip with a variant of Linux on them.
+Other than some custom software and BIOS, these were essentially full x86 PCs with a small DiskOnChip with QNX, a Unix-like OS on it.

-- WinChip C6 200Mhz (Mine has been upgraded with a Pentium MMX Overdrive CPU@166Mhz)
+- WinChip C6 200Mhz (Mine has been upgraded with a Pentium MMX Overdrive [email protected])

 - 32MB RAM (upgradable with single SODIMM, mine has 128MB)

 - 16MB DOC Module

 - 2.5″ Laptop style IDE header (mine has a 20GB drive)